Just-In-Time Objectives: A General Approach for Specialized AI Interactions: INTRODUCTION

 Just-in-time objectives allow us to tackle the long tail of specific user needs while granting end users greater ability to shape their own tools.
-In summary, we contribute: \begin{itemize} \item An architecture for \textit{just-in-time objectives}: AI objectives that are automatically induced in response to a user's need.
-Our method centers around a goal-based generation and evaluation loop to optimize AI output without supervision. \item The \systemName{} system, which instantiates our vision of just-in-time objectives in the domain of generative user interfaces by translating observed user contexts to functional interactive tools.
-With \systemName{}, just-in-time objectives generate tools by inducing goal-aligned design specifications. \item Evaluations that validate the accuracy and utility of just-in-time objectives and outputs of the AI systems they optimize, such as expert feedback and generated software tools. \end{itemize}
+In summary, we contribute: \begin{itemize} \item A generalizable architecture for \textit{just-in-time objectives}: a model of a user's in-the-moment goals that is automatically induced to achieve user-specific LLM specialization.
+Our method centers around an objective-based generation and evaluation loop to optimize AI output without supervision. \item The \systemName{}\footnote{Code available at: \url{https://github.com/michelle123lam/poppins}} system, which instantiates our vision of just-in-time objectives in the domain of generative user interfaces by translating observed user contexts to functional interactive tools.
+With \systemName{}, just-in-time objectives generate tools by inducing objective-aligned design specifications. \item Evaluations that validate the accuracy and utility of just-in-time objectives and outputs of the AI systems they optimize, such as expert feedback and generated software tools in \systemName{}. \end{itemize}